vocdoni/davincidao/webapp/README.md

-# DAVINCI Manifesto - Web Interface
+# Self Manifesto - Web Interface

-Web application for signing the DAVINCI Manifesto on-chain with cryptographic proof via Merkle trees.
+Web application for signing Self-verified manifestos on-chain with cryptographic proof via Merkle trees.

 ## How It Works

-The `WeAreNotSpectatorsManifestoCensus` smart contract stores the full manifesto text on-chain and maintains an append-only Merkle tree of all signers.
+The `ManifestoCensus` smart contract stores the full manifesto text on-chain and maintains an append-only Merkle tree of all signers.
 When you sign:

 1. Contract verifies you haven't signed before
 2. Your address is added to a Lean-IMT Merkle tree